 1. Opt for nutritional meals

 Soda, coffee, high sugar, fat meals, canned/boxed and packaged foods aren’t very nutritious.
 An ideal meal will include a bit of everything.
 White meat is preferred over red; vegetables and fruits are always a better choice.
 Instead of a beverage, choose water.
 Drink milk and drink it often.
 Let go of the crackers and oily snacks and opt for nuts and seeds instead.
+It’s unnecessary to have everything in one meal; instead, you can divide portions over multiple meals and days.
+Just make sure; from proteins and carbohydrates to vitamins and calcium.

 2. Boost your digestion